EarlyMusicTheory/corsica/encoding.md

 3. shifting durations doesn't work yet in mei-friend. needs to be added to mei-friend based on schema

 Allow features of mei-friend to react properly to different schemas and notations

+Note: mei-friend is not meant to be good at encoding from scratch!

+Problem of merging files with different IDs.
+Problems need to be solved during/by automation.

+Mensural MEI explains mensural notation from a different perspective.
+It leads to the question: What is a diplomatic transcription?